pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 admin        knpge8  bolla          AUDIT  Wed, 10 Jun.
 2020 21:07:40  Node  Set the zone to 'danger' on 'bolla'.
 ```

-As it turns out, all of these example events are of type `Node`, which means they refer to a particular machine.
-These node events are probably the most important aspect of MAAS audit events -- mainly because they indicate changes to a machine's life-cycle.
-When auditing your MAAS, these life-cycle events will typically be the most useful.
+All of these example events are type `Node`, referring to a machine actions.
+Node events are probably the most important audit events, because they capture machine life-cycle changes.
+When auditing your MAAS, life-cycle events are often the most useful.

-Let's take a moment to consider the MAAS life-cycle, which can be depicted with this state table:
+Take a moment to consider the MAAS life-cycle, which can be depicted with this state table:

 | Machine state | Cm | Aq | Dp | Rl | Ab | Cl | PC | Ts | Rsq | Bk | Lk | Fx | Tg | RP | SZ | Del |
 |---------------|----|----|----|----|----|----|----|----|-----|----|----|----|----|----|----|-----|